 The number one reason for marriage problems is money, so it’s best to be financially honest and transparent with each other and work together on finding a strategy.
 Even if one or both partners have money problems, start simply.
 Try asking each other questions.
 For example, you could ask: “What’s your first financial memory?”

 First, find out what bills and other debts you expect to pay and who is better at taking the lead in handling the finances.
 There should be no unexpected surprises on how much should be used to pay bills or put into your savings account.
 Remember, this is a learning curve for both of you, so it’s an appropriate time to practice patience and be non-judgmental.
-Financial trust even builds a better, more secure relationship with less arguments, which could even lead to a better sex life!
+Financial trust even builds a better, more secure relationship with fewer arguments, which could even lead to a better sex life!

 Short and Long-Term Financial Goals